kofno/purescript-gm/README.markdown

 purescript-gm
 -------------

 Purescript bindings to the node gm (GraphicsMagick) module.
+I've only partially ported the bindings.

 #### getting started